facundop3/nearbyRestaurants/README.md

 clientSecret=<yourPeyaClientSecret>
 ```

-You can also add the port in wich the project will run, if PORT is not provided it will attempt to run on port 3030
+You can also add the port in which the project will run, if PORT is not provided it will attempt to run on port 3030

 ```
 PORT=<port>